All Episodes

 And it just gets frustrating.

-So should we be prepared to get COVID vaccine booster shots now every six months, 12 months, like we get the flu shot.
+So should we be prepared to get COVID vaccine booster shots now every six months, 12 months, like we get the flu shot?

-That's something we should plan for.
+Is that something we should plan for?

 You know, we need to be careful about that six-month number.

-So we know for sure it's effective for six months, but it's highly likely that it will be effective for considerably longer period of time.
+So we know for sure it's effective for six months, but it's highly likely that it will be effective for a considerably longer period of time.

 No, it's still not okay for the simple reason that the level of infection, the dynamics of infection in the community are still really disturbingly high.